KeiraJames/B360-T12TechJV.github.io/README.md

 ## 🚀 AstroLearner PWA (final_proj)

 AstroLearner is an interactive Progressive Web App designed to take users on an educational journey through our Solar System.
-Discover fascinating facts about planets, moons, and other celestial bodies, complete with visuals and audio narration.
+Discover fascinating facts about planets, moons, and suns, complete with visuals and audio narration.

 **Key Features:**
 *   **Interactive Learning:** Select celestial bodies from a menu to view information.